Disaster Recovery & Relief

 Other tax considerations

-In addition to the statutory reporting and payments required by the ATO, there are some other considerations which you should consider to help you manage your tax obligations.
+In addition to the statutory reporting and payments as required by the ATO, there are some general business considerations that may help you manage your tax obligations.

 In respect of GST, it is worth considering any outstanding debts which you believe will no longer be recoverable.
 Steps should be taken to write these off in order to reclaim the GST as soon as possible.
-For those whose systems are down, whilst you may not be able to process invoices currently, if you are able to maintain a simple spreadsheet of the invoices you have received in order to reclaim input tax credits as soon as possible, this will assist with managing cash flow.
+For those whose systems are down, whilst you may not be in a position to process invoices currently, if you are able to maintain a simple records (e.g. a spreadsheet) of the invoices you have received in order to reclaim input tax credits as soon as possible, this may assist with managing cash flow.

 Pay-roll tax obligations